KennedyPattersonTAMU/Painting-Blind/README.md

 I noticed an over prevalence of purple in the Monochromia painting and a dearth of yellow.
 I assume that it is because of the ease of interpreting certain shades of blue and red as purple and because darker shades of yellow are often interpreted as oranges.

 I noticed that despite the fact that they are the only colors invisible on the Deuteranopia colorwheel the ending painting is overwhelmingly red and green.
 I have no good explanation for this phenomena.
+Overall, I've noticed that sections with increased contrast in color tend to be more accurate than sections with subtle changes in midtones.

 I would like to create another series featuring Daltonized versions of these filters to see how that changes my options as well as a version with Tritanopia included.
+I think that seeing how Daltonized filters improve the usability of color pickers would be useful for designing better, more inclusive systems for the colorblind.
+I also think that including Tritanopia in this experiment could help in also making any differences in art program UI more inclusive to rarer forms of CB.

 ## Conclusion
-In conclusion, I think that though CB can cause vast challenges in creating art, it also can create great opportunities for beauty and a unique aesthetic.
+Colorblindness hinders color picking by merging different hues of colors into fewer choices and as such making saturation and value much more important in accurate painting creation.
+Increasing contrast in a composition would be a good way to account for this in order to limit the confusing midtones that cause problems for colorblind artists.

 <!-- Bibliography -->
 ## Bibliography